 Do Collagen Supplements Work?
 What the Science Says

-- You’ve seen people adding collagen peptides to everything from coffee to baked goods.
+- You’ve seen people adding collagen peptides powder to everything from coffee to baked goods.
 But how do collagen supplements work, exactly?

 - Your body naturally produces collagen.
 It’s the most abundant protein in your body, supporting everything from strong bones to glowing skin.
 But collagen production slows down as you age…starting in your 20s.

 - That’s where collagen supplements come in.
 Find out how they work and ways to use Bulletproof Collagen Peptides from morning to night.